nicholas-fong/SRTM-GeoTIFF/README.md

 After assembling the necessary tiles in a local folder, you can add elevation points to GeoJSON, KML and gpx files.

 ### Adding elevation to gpx file
-Reads a gpx file and determines which GeoTIFF tiles to use (on local drive), reads it and extracts the elevation, updates or adds elevation to gpx waypoints, routes and tracks.
+Reads a gpx file and determines which GeoTIFF tiles to use (on local drive), reads it and finds the elevation, updates or adds elevation to gpx waypoints, routes and tracks.
 ```
 $sudo apt install gdal-bin
 $Python3 gpx2elev.py grouse-grind
 ```

-### Adding elevation to GeoJSON file
+### Adding elelvation to GeoJSON file
-Reads a geojson file and determines which GeoTIFF tiles to read (on local drive), reads it and extracts the elevation, updates or adds elevation to Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon and Multigeometry.
+Reads a geojson file and determines which GeoTIFF tiles to read (on local drive), reads it and finds the elevation, adds elevation to Point, MultiPoint, LineString, MultiLineString, Polygon, MultiPolygon and GeometryCollection.

 ### Adding elevation to KML file
-Reads a KML file and determines which GeoTIFF tiles to read (on local drive), reads it and extracts the elevation, updates or adds elevation to Point, LineString, Polygon and MultiGeometry. <br>
+Reads a KML file and determines which GeoTIFF tiles to read (on local drive), reads it and finds the elevation, add elevation to Point, LineString, Polygon and MultiGeometry. <br>

 Example: Grouse Grind is a popular hiking trail in Vancouver, Canada
 ```